Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, students are concerned that limiting grades to A grades will increase competition and pressure, and weaken academic collaboration.
 Princeton University previously implemented a similar policy from 2004, but discontinued it in 2014.

 Meanwhile, faculty members have mixed opinions about the new grading system.
-Some express support, arguing that the new policy could address the problem of "group work" which makes it difficult for instructors to grade strictly.
+Some express support, arguing that the new policy could address the problem of "group work" that makes it difficult for instructors to grade strictly.
 However, others are concerned about the policy's potential negative impact.

 Alan M. Garber, President of Harvard University, warned: "Strict restrictions could discourage students from enrolling in high-difficulty courses."